openSUSE/news-o-o/_posts/2013-09-24-opensuse-summit-2013-registration-opened.markdown

 Second call, From October 11 through October 17.
 Results will be available on October 22.

-There will also be a waiting list in case your request did not make it to one of the 2 calls.Â
+There will also be a waiting list in case your request did not make it to one of the 2 calls.

 ## Participation Welcome!